rohan-547/Jupyter-Projects/README.md

 # Hello Everyone!

 I will upload some of the
-Jupyter Project Files which I have done in this repositary
+Jupyter Project Files which I have done, in this repositary

 List of Projects :
   1. Diabetes Predictor